supermax/pubsub/docs/README.md

 Main Thread dispatcher is responsible for the synchronisation of callbacks between Main and other threads.

-### MainThreadDispatcher implements this interface :
+### MainThreadDispatcher implements this interface:

 ```csharp
 public interface IThreadDispatcher